Democrats see abortion wins as a springboard for 2024 as GOP struggles to find a winning message

 In states where abortion could directly be on the ballot in 2024, abortion rights advocates said they closely watched the Ohio election.
 Ohio “provided an example” for Arizona for strategizing and building a statewide coalition of advocacy groups, said Chris Love, senior adviser to Planned Parenthood Advocates of Arizona.

 In a preview of abortion’s impact on races down the ballot, voters in Pennsylvania on Tuesday elected Democrat Dan McCaffery to an open state Supreme Court seat.
-McCaffery made defense of abortion rights central to his contest with Republican Carolyn Carluccio.
+Though Democrats hold the majority on the court in that swing state, McCaffery made defense of abortion rights central to his contest with Republican Carolyn Carluccio.

 “We persevered for 50 years to overturn Roe v.
 Wade,” Protect Women Ohio, which led the anti-abortion messaging in that state, said in a statement Tuesday night.
 “Ours is a movement that has always endured, and always will.